FlyingDuck/specs/autonat/autonat-v2.md

 ### Requirements for ResponseStatus

 On receiving a `DialRequest` the peer selects the first address on the list it is capable of dialing.
-This address is referred to as _addr_.
 The `ResponseStatus` sent by the peer in the `DialResponse` message MUST be set according to the following requirements

-`OK`: the peer was able to dial _addr_ successfully.
+`OK`: the peer was able to dial the selected address successfully.

-`E_DIAL_ERROR`: the peer attempted to dial _addr_ and was unable to connect.
+`E_DIAL_ERROR`: the peer attempted to dial the selected address and was unable to connect.

 `E_DIAL_REFUSED`: the peer didn't attempt a dial because of rate limiting, resource limit reached or blacklisting.